 Cover the burner and oven elements to ensure no enamel cleaner gets onto them.
 Also make sure that when you’re wiping inside the oven that you don’t move or damage the seals.
 This can affect the oven’s ability to retain heat and will severely damage its performance.

-How to Clean a Glass Oven Door
+How Do You Clean a Glass Oven Door?

 If your door has no glass, then once again hot soapy water will do the trick.
 If your oven door is made from enamel, use the enamel cleaner that you can use for the floor to clean the door.
 Once again, be careful not to displace or damage any seals around the door.